Artist: After Shen Nanpin (Japanese: Shin Nanpin) (Chinese, 1682–after 1762)

-Both cranes and peaches are symbolic of longevity because of their association with immortals: the crane is often shown carrying an immortal on its back, and mythical peaches of immortality grow in the orchard of Xiwangmu, the queen mother of the west.
-The cranes and peaches thus evoke an isle of the immortals—perhaps Penglai, an auspicious paradise frequently depicted throughout East Asia.
+Because of their association with immortals, both cranes and peaches are symbolic of longevity.
+The crane is often shown carrying an immortal on its back, and mythical peaches of immortality grow in the orchard of Xiwangmu, the queen mother of the West.
+The cranes and peaches thus evoke an isle of the immortals—perhaps Penglai (Japanese: Hōrai), an auspicious paradise frequently depicted throughout East Asia.

-In 1731, the Chinese artist Shen Nanpin went to Nagasaki to teach Japanese students the traditional Chinese style of realistic painting, resulting in the formation of the Nagasaki school.
-Even after Nanpin returned to China, many works in his style continued to be imported into Japan, influencing Japanese painting into the late Edo period.
+In 1731 the Chinese artist Shen Nanpin went to Nagasaki to teach Japanese students the traditional Chinese style of realistic painting, resulting in the establishment of the Nagasaki school.
+Even after Nanpin returned to China, many works in his style continued to be imported into Japan, influencing painting styles there into the late Edo period.